pforret/pushver/README.md

 ![](assets/pushver.jpg)

-Push new version of component into projects that use it
+Push new version of component into projects that use it (currently only PHP/Composer)

 ## 🔥 Usage